ocarson1/portfolio-uiux/content/about-bio.md

 <div class="flex-1">

-I'm a Virginian currently living in ~~Rhode Island~~ Virginia.
+I'm a Virginian currently living in ~~Rhode Island~~ ~~Virginia~~ California.
 I grew up next door to the DC Metro's Orange Line, which I am now indebted to for my love of museums, the journey as much as the destination, and 90 Second Pizza.

 <br>